US F1 Visa Interview: Common Questions & Expert Tips

 Practice your answers: Use this guide to practice these common F1 visa interview questions.
 Remember to keep your answers clear, concise, and to the point.

-Be honest and maintain a calm attitude: Being truthful and composed during the interview is essential.
+Be honest and calm: Being truthful and composed during the interview is essential.
 Answer only what is asked without offering unnecessary information.
 Honesty and a calm and confident demeanour will leave a positive impression on the interviewer.

 Conclusion